tsur/unicode-wtf/README.md

 ## What's unicode-wtf ?

 > This is a just a little toy for having fun with your workmates and friends.
-Look at their faces after opening its code editor !!
+Look at their faces after opening its code editor !!, and please, do not forget to restore it back.

 By defaul, unicode-wtf replaces all semicolons with unicode greek question mark, which is pretty similar to the actual semicolon, only that javascript interprets will complaint about it (o-O) !